- UCAS course code

 Overview

-This module is a combination in the context of investment and finance.
+This unit is a combination of investment and finance.
 It aims to comprehensively examine the broad investment markets and to place into context the role of real estate as an investment asset by examining alternative investment vehicles.

-The module will examine asset valuation and the principles of portfolio diversification across a wide variety of asset classes including: equities, debts and derivatives markets.
-Also, the module will equip students with knowledge of debt instruments, risk mitigation techniques, and debt securitisation used in the financing of real estate, and the structuring of debt instruments as investment products.
+The unit will examine principles of investment and asset valuation across a wide variety of asset classes including: equities, debts and derivatives markets.
+The unit will equip students with knowledge of debt instruments, risk mitigation techniques, and debt securitisation used in the financing of real estate, and the structuring of debt instruments as investment products.

-Through the case studies and discussions on the lectures, the students will be equipped with knowledge of the real estate capital markets, which will not only include the details on the structure of securities and markets but also examine how they can be used in the context of issues such as real estate portfolio construction and asset allocation, hedging and financing.
-Through workshop and tutorial exercises the students will develop competence in the application of quantitative techniques.
-Though the assessment process the students will be able to undertake an evaluation of a real estate asset and then build on that experience to evaluate a portfolio of investments.
+Through national and international case studies and discussions during lectures, students will be equipped with knowledge of the real estate capital markets.
+Through workshop and tutorial exercises the students will develop competence in the application of quantitative techniques for evaluating real estate investment potential of assets.
+Though the assessment process, students will be able to hone quantitative and numeracy skills and undertake an evaluation of investment strategies of real estate funds.

 Aims